Pierre Monteux School

 The Monteux School and Music Festival for conductors and orchestra musicians, founded by conductor Pierre Monteux, is a 6-week summer orchestra program located in Hancock, Maine, United States.

 History

-Pierre Monteux's (1875-1964) first forays into teaching the art of conducting occurred in 1932 in Paris, where he taught a conducting course during the summer.
+Pierre Monteux's (1875–1964) first forays into teaching the art of conducting occurred in 1932 in Paris, where he taught a conducting course during the summer.
 In 1936, he moved his classes to Les Baux.

 After marrying the American Doris Hodgkins, he moved permanently to the United States in 1942, maintaining residences in San Francisco and in his wife's home town, Hancock, Maine.
 It was in this rural community that he and Doris established what was first known as L'École Monteux, later to be known as the Domaine School, and finally, the Pierre Monteux School.
 In 2018, the name changed to the Monteux School and Music Festival.

 After Monteux's death, Maestro Charles Bruck took over leadership of the school.
-His protégé, Michael Jinbo, is the current music director and Maestro of the School.
+In 1996, the summer of Bruck's passing, his protégé, Michael Jinbo, became the music director and Maestro of the School.
+After Maestro Jinbo died in 2022, his student Tiffany Lu became the interim and subsequent music director.